Mathías Pintos

-Mathías Rodrigo Pintos Chagas (born 26 December 1999) is a Uruguayan footballer who plays as a defender for Peñarol in the Uruguayan Primera División on loan from Liverpool Montevideo.
+Mathías Rodrigo Pintos Chagas (born 26 December 1999) is a Uruguayan footballer who plays as a defender for Miramar Misiones in the Uruguayan Primera División.

 Career

 Peñarol

 In January 2019, Pintos joined Peñarol on a three-year loan, joining the club's youth team.
 Pintos made his first team debut for the club on 17 October 2020 in a 2-1 defeat to River Plate.